 A national connectivity plan, dubbed ‘Argentina Conectada’, involves the deployment of broadband services and free-to-air digital TV to underserved parts of the country.
 The plan was launched in late 2010, with the state-owned satellite company ARSAT responsible for the project.
 In August 2016 ARSAT also became a partner in a project to deliver low-cost broadband to 1,200 localities across the country.
 The project is expected to cost ARS4.53 billion, of which ARS3.66 billion will be used to connect localities to the Federal Fibre-Optic Network (REFEFO), which is comprised of a federal backbone network made up of thirteen geographic regions, as well as provincial networks interconnected to the backbone.
 The network will span 58,000km and connect around 2,600 localities, accounting for 90% of the population.
-By mid-2018 about three-quarters of the project had been completed.
+By late 2019 the project had been largely completed.

-Movistar (Telefónica de Argentina), Telecom Argentina, Grupo Clarín, Cablevisión, Claro, VeloCom, Netizen, Phonevision/Omnivision, Telpin, DirecTV, Supercanal, Telecentro, Red Intercable, ARSAT, MercadoLibre.
+Movistar (Telefónica de Argentina), Telecom Argentina, Grupo Clarín, Cablevisión, Claro, VeloCom, Netizen, Phonevision/Omnivision, Telpin, DirecTV, Supercanal, Telecentro, Red Intercable, ARSAT, MercadoLibre

 Companies (Major Players)